aseekatz/AnaerobeWorkshop/README.md

 # Anaerobe Workshop

-Interactive portion of the 1-day Anaerobe microbiome workshop covered by **[Dr. Laura Cox](https://www.linkedin.com/in/lauriemcox)** (Harvard Medical School), **[Dr. Casey Theriot](https://theriotlab.org/)** (NC State University College of Veterinary Medicine), **[Dr. Anna Seekatz](https://www.clemson.edu/science/academics/departments/biosci/about/profiles/aseekat)** (Clemson University), and **Dr. Caroline Wasen** (Harvard Medical School).
+Interactive portion of the 1-day Anaerobe microbiome workshop covered by **[Dr. Laura Cox](https://www.linkedin.com/in/lauriemcox)** (Harvard Medical School), **[Dr. Casey Theriot](https://theriotlab.org/)** (NC State University College of Veterinary Medicine), **[Dr. Anna Seekatz](https://www.clemson.edu/science/academics/departments/biosci/about/profiles/aseekat)** (Clemson University), and **Dr. Caroline Wasén** (Harvard Medical School).

 **_Date:_** July 28, 2022 (updated from 2nd workshop on July 9, 2018)

 **_Description:_**

 The goal of the interactive portion is to familiarize you with 16S rRNA gene-based analyses (i.e., microbiome analysis).
 Specifically, we will:
-- discuss sequence data processing*
+- discuss sequence data processing
 - familiarize you with data output files
 - interactively discuss/conduct microbiome analyses
-	-  Genus-level classification of the microbial community in each sample
+	-  genus-level classification of the microbial community in each sample
-	-  Alpha diversity within each community
+	-  alpha diversity within each community
-	-  Beta diversity between communities
+	-  beta diversity between communities
 - introduce you to resources to learn microbiota analyses

 After this course, you should be able to: